 Construction on the $1.7 billion project started in early 2018 and has been called the largest expansion project in the world.
 The NEWPP expansion is required to comply with subsidence district rules for conversion from groundwater to surface water supply, resulting in a reduction of the subsidence rate.
 Features of the project include the design, construction and commissioning of:

 - Twin 108-inch transmission mains

 - High service pumping station

-Stiver Engineering provided construction consulting through the following designs for contractors working on the NEWPP Project:
+Stiver Engineering provided construction engineering through the following designs for contractors working on the NEWPP Project:

 - Shoring design for 10,200 LF of twin 108-in.-dia. raw water transmission mains in common trench at a depth of 18 ft. to 40 ft.

 - Pipe buoyancy calculations for the 38,000 CY of controlled low strength material (CLSM) backfill.

 - Entry shaft, exit shaft and tunnel design for the 360-LF, 132-in.-dia. tunnel using liner plate.

 - Shoring design for the filter/transfer pump station.